chackett/zignews/README.md

 * _root_ - hold some meta/build files etc.
 * `cmd` - entrypoints to launch the various services.
+* `Docker` - Store multiple docker files.
 * `pkg` - main implementation files.
 Typically, re-usable packages and since this is a monorepo, there is a package that matches each executable (cmd) holding main implementation for that "service".
   * `aggregator` - Implementation of the news aggregator.
   * `mobile-api` - Implementation of mobile api service.
   * `storage` - Persistence implementation.
 Think cache, db, memory etc.
+  * `rssprovider` - Implementation of `NewsProvider` that consumes RSS feeds.
+  * `news` - A lightweight implementation for CRUDing news related information.
+Would ordinarily be it's own service and be single point of access to the database.
+  * `cache` - Implement caching.
+  * `events` - Implement event messaging and signalling between components.

 ## Tech stack